-There are also those who find that a capsule in the morning and a few sprays or drops in the afternoon provides their custom dose.
+There are also those who find that a capsule in the morning and a few sprays or drops in the afternoon provides their custom dosage.
 Remember, everyone is different.
-In the end, you are using the introduction of CBD to slowly wake up your body, setting the stage for best results, and finding the optimal dose for your targeted wellness issues.
+In the end, you are using the introduction of CBD to slowly wake up your body, setting the stage for the best results, and finding the optimal dose for your targeted wellness issues.

 Introducing… The Dosing Schedule!

-|Health Condition||Starting Dose/|
+|Health Condition||Starting Dose/

 |Approx. Time to Relief|

-|Stress/Anxiety||3-6mg at bedtime,|
+|Stress/Anxiety||3-6mg at bedtime,

 up to 12-25mg per day

 |Joint Pain||6-12mg at bedtime,